lizlove/canvasdetail/README.md

-# Loupe
+# Loupe 🔎

-A simple, small magnification device used to see small image details more closely.
+A simple, small magnification device used to see small details more closely.

 ## Getting started